-This is a major challenge from an economic, ecological and social perspective.
+Natural resources, especially raw materials, are key production factors and therefore at the basis of our prosperity.
+The use of primary materials has more than tripled since the 1970s across the globe, increasing from around 27 billion tonnes in 1970 to around 92 billion tonnes in 2017.
+It is estimated that in 2060 the global population, which is expected to grow to ten billion people, will consume between 143 and 190 billion tonnes of minerals, ores, fossil fuels and biomass.
+This is a major challenge not only from an economic, but also from an environmental and social perspective.
 Rising and fluctuating raw material prices and supply risks are a strain on the German economy.
 It is becoming increasingly difficult to obtain some key raw materials such as crude oil, cobalt and heavy rare earths from readily accessible sources.
-At the same time, resource use has adverse environmental effects across the entire value chain, ranging from the emission of greenhouse gases, to the release of pollutants into the air, water and soil, to the degradation of ecosystems and biodiversity.
+At the same time, resource use has adverse environmental effects across the entire value chain, ranging from the emission of greenhouse gases to the release of pollutants into the air, water and soil, to the impairment of ecosystems and biodiversity.
 The current use of natural resources already far exceeds the Earth's regenerative capacity.

-EU resource efficiency policy
+German government resource efficiency policy

 In 2012, the German adopted a comprehensive strategic approach to increasing resource efficiency, which is designed to contribute to achieving the targets of the sustainability strategy: the German Resource Efficiency Programme (ProgRess).
 Since 2016, the goal of increasing total raw material productivity has been firmly embedded in this programme.
 The aim is to continue the positive trend of the years 2000 to 2010 of plus 1.5 percent annually until 2030.This has been successful so far and demonstrates that it is possible to decouple economic growth from resource consumption.

 International and EU resource efficiency policies